Library programs

 Home delivery services

 We deliver!
 Contact the library to place items on hold and to arrange for home delivery.
+Not available on weekends.

 To learn more, or to place an order email info@deepriverlibrary.ca